Are you looking for the perfect Banff and Jasper itinerary for your upcoming adventure in the Canadian Rockies? You came to the right place.

 Day 3: Moraine Lake, Lake Louise, and Johnston Canyon

-We will organise day 3 differently depending on whether you want to see the sunrise at Moraine Lake.
+We will organize day 3 differently depending on whether you want to see the sunrise at Moraine Lake.

 Sunrise at Lake Moraine is very popular which means that the parking lot is often completely filled up 2 hours before the actual sunrise.
 The road is closed once the parking lot is full which means you will need to wake up in the middle of the night.
 It would take an additional hour to drive from Banff to Lake Moraine.